• Skip to primary navigation

 Can I candy other nuts besides walnuts?

-Why are my candied walnuts chewy?
+Why are my candied nuts chewy?

 If the sugar coating on the nuts isn't crunchy and brittle, then the brown sugar mixture didn't cook long enough.
 Be sure to cook these nuts until the sugar mixture thickens and becomes sticky.
 It should reach "hard crack" stage of 300 degrees.